Britains Brexit Talks With EU On Verge Of Collapse - UrduPoint

 A frustrated Tusk accused Britain of playing with "the future of Europe and the UK" with no clear plan of what the country wanted.

-Irish Deputy Prime Minister Simon Coveney said he found it "hard to disagree" with Tusk, stressing that Dublin would "not strike a deal at any cost".
+Irish Foreign Minister Simon Coveney said he found it "hard to disagree" with Tusk, stressing that Dublin would "not strike a deal at any cost".

-Johnson talked to his Irish counterpart Leo Varadkar for 40 minutes.
-"Both sides strongly reiterated their desire to reach a Brexit deal," a Downing Street spokesman said.
+He said Johnson had restated his wish of finding an agreement during a 40-minute phone call with his Irish counterpart Leo Varadakar.

+But Varadkar later told broadcaster RTE he thought it would be "very difficult to secure an agreement by next week."
+The two are expected to meet for talks later this week, according to the Press Association.

 The Irish government published a 2020 spending plan with a 1.2-billion-euro ($1.3 billion) relief fund based on the assumption that there will be no agreement.